 - 151. Quantities.
 The amount of carbon dioxide in the system shall be at least sufficient for the largest single hazard protected or group of hazards which are to be protected simultaneously. - 1511.
 Where hand hose lines may be used on a hazard protected by a fixed system, separate supplies shall be provided unless sufficient carbon dioxide is provided to insure that the fixed protection for the largest single hazard upon which the hose lines may be used will not be jeopardized.
 See Section 411. - 1512.
-Where continuous protection is required, the reserve quantity shall be as many multiples of these minimum amounts as the authority having jurisdiction considers necessary. - 1513.
-Both primary and reserve supplies for fixed storage shall be permanently connected to the piping and arranged for easy change-over, except where the authority having jurisdiction permits an unconnected reserve.
+Where continuous protection is required, the reserve quantity shall be as many multiples of these minimum amounts as the authority having jurisdiction considers necessary.
+See Section 153. - 1513.
+Both primary and reserve supplies for fixed storage shall be permanently connected to the piping and arranged for easy change-over, except where the authority having jurisdiction permits an unconnected reserve. - 152.
+Quality.
+Carbon dioxide used for initial supply and replenishment shall be of good commercial grade, free of water and other contaminants that might cause container corrosion or interfere with free discharge through nozzle orifices.
+In general, carbon dioxide obtained by converting dry ice to liquid will not be satisfactory unless it is properly processed to remove excess water and oil. - 1521.
+The vapor phase shall be not less than 99.5 percent carbon dioxide with no detectable off taste or odor. - 1522.
+The water content of the liquid phase shall be not more than 0.01 percent by weight (minus 30° F dew point). - 1523.
+Oil content shall be not more than 10 p.p.m. by weight.

-- 152. Quality.
-The carbon dioxide shall be of good commercial grade sufficiently free of water to prevent the formation of water ice in the discharge. - 153.
-Replenishment.
+- 153. Replenishment.
 The time needed to obtain carbon dioxide for replenishment to restore systems to operating condition shall be considered as a major factor in determining the reserve supply needed. - 154.
 Storage Containers.
 Storage containers and accessories shall be so located and arranged that inspection, testing, recharging and other maintenance is facilitated and interruption to protection is held to a minimum. - 1541.
 Storage containers shall be located as near as possible to the hazard or hazards they protect, but they should not be located where they will be exposed to a fire or explosion in these hazards. - 1542.
-Storage containers should not be located so as to be subject to severe weather conditions or be subject to mechanical, chemical or other damage. - 1543.
-When excessive climatic or mechanical exposures are expected, suitable guards or enclosures shall be provided. - \155.
+Storage containers shall not be located so as to be subject to severe weather conditions or be subject to mechanical, chemical, or other damage. - 1543.
+When excessive climatic or mechanical exposures are expected, suitable guards or enclosures shall be provided. - 155.
 High Pressure Storage Containers.
 The carbon dioxide supply shall be stored in rechargeable containers designed to hold pressurized carbon dioxide in liquid form at atmospheric temperatures, corresponding to a nominal pressure of 850 psi at 70° F. - 1551.
-High pressure containers or cylinders shall be constructed, tested and marked in accordance with the Interstate Commerce Commission specifications† (in current effect upon date of manufacture and test) for ICC-3A, 3AA-1800, or higher, seamless steel cylinders.
-Charged cylinders shall be tested for tightness before shipment in accordance with an approved procedure.
-Cylinders in service shall be hydrostatically retested for continuing service at least every 12 years in accordance with the test procedure and apparatus set forth in the regulations of the Interstate Commerce Commission.
+High pressure containers or cylinders shall be constructed, tested and marked in accordance with U.S. Department of Transportation specifications; (in current effect upon date of manufacture and test) for DOT-3A, 3AA-1800, or higher, seamless steel cylinders.
+Charged cylinders shall be tested for tightness before shipment in accordance with an approved procedure. - 1552.
+High pressure cylinders used in fire extinguishing systems shall not be recharged without hydrostatic test (and remarking) if more than five years has elapsed from the date of last test.
+Cylinders continuously in service without discharging may be retained in service for a maximum of twelve years from the date of last hydrostatic test.
+At the end of twelve years, they shall be discharged and retested before returning them to service.